Spectrum Development Documentation

 NetworkManager

 The abstract networking foundation that Constellation is built on.
 Defines the base classes for network nodes, sessions, and handlers.
-Most developers will interact with Constellation directly rather than NetworkManager.
+Allowing mutiple NetworkHandlers to run at the same time.

 Axis